Motion made, and Question proposed, That this House do now adjourn.—(Chris Heaton-Harris.)

 Finally, rather than attempting to hide the weakness of our legal system in regard to returning jihadis, will the Government consider the following proposal to strengthen it?
 The Home Secretary has already said that she will consider extending the period of pre-charge detention to allow the authorities more time to prepare a case, but will the Government consider the steps that have been taken in Australia where it has been made an offence to travel without a verifiable legitimate reason to certain designated terror hotspots—as Iraq and Syria were while that conflict was taking place.
 The declared area offence law is in its infancy in Australia, having only been on the statute book since 2014, yet the independent reviewer of terror legislation there has just recommended that it be extended for a further five years.
 Surely there is value in following our ally to create our own UK jihadi travel ban, placing the burden on the suspected terrorist to give proof of legitimate purpose if he or she travels to a designated conflict zone.

-I respectfully say that my hon.
-Friend is absolutely on to something there because, crucially, there is evidence that can be provided to prove the case.
+I respectfully say that the hon.
+Gentleman is absolutely on to something there because, crucially, there is evidence that can be provided to prove the case.
 The difficulty in so many other cases is that, if we want to uphold our way of life, that means not prosecuting people unless we have sufficient evidence to put them on trial and convict them.
 Unfortunately, it is very often difficult to establish what they have been doing in Syria, and it is therefore difficult to bring a prosecution.
-My hon.
-Friend’s idea is a good one.
+His idea is a good one.

 I thank the Minister.

-I am sorry—I thank my hon.
-Friend for his support.
+I am sorry—I thank the hon.
+Gentleman for his support.
 He is absolutely right.

 The approach that I have described would reflect the reality that, for the overwhelming majority, there is no legitimate reason whatever to travel to a jihadi conflict zone.
 The fact of their going is proof enough that they are supporters of terror.
 By following this simple step, which is already on the statute book in other countries to which we are allied, we would have a better chance of ensuring that these people face the consequences of their actions if they survive their experience to return to the UK.